ikluft/prefvote/README.md

 After the reference implementation in Perl, next up for language implementations will be [Rust](https://www.rust-lang.org/).

+## Tie-breaking modifications to algorithms

+PrefVote modifies all the algorithms in one way.
+It adds a tie-breaking factor of the average ballot-position ranking of a choice/candidate.
+It started as experimentation with intuition that the average ranking of a choice was indicative of the will of the voters.
+Though it wouldn't be acceptable as a primary factor because averages don't have quantitative data.
+Test runs show that it approximates Condorcet results fairly well and converges with Condorcet by around 100 random ballots.
+It didn't need to be so close to Condorcet to convey meaning about voter's preferences.
+This restores ballot-position ordering data which Condorcet lacks.

+PrefVote's Core module from which all the voting methods inherit common code is not a voting method itself.
+But in performing the counting of average choice ranking (ACR) for other methods to use for tie-breaking, it contains results which can be displayed for testing purposes.
+Since it only uses average ranking, it really must not be used for actual voting.
+There is a principle in voting that every vote counts.
+That means quantitative factors must be the primary ordering for results.
+But ACR turns out to be surprisingly well-suited to be a second sorting factor for tie-breaking.

 ## Example voting result from test suite

 This is an example result from Single Transferable Vote (STV) and Schulze using the same [file in the test suite](test/inputs/100-rcv-test/004-rcv-test.yaml) with each algorithm.
 250 ballots were randomly generated.
 So there's no actual meaning to the result except testing the software.